 Step 4: Collect required documents

 When you decide to move forward with your refinance, you’ll need to collect all your required forms.
 Make sure to keep them handy in case your lender needs additional copies.
-Paperwork you should keep on hand include:
+Paperwork you should keep on hand includes:

 - Proof of income and employment